Mistralys/mailcode/README.md

 ### Escaping quotes

 String literals are expected to be quoted using double quotes (").
-To use doube quotes within a string literal, it can be escaped using a backslash (\):
+To use double quotes within a string literal, it can be escaped using a backslash (\):

 ```
 {if contains: $PRODUCT.NAME "Search term with \"quotes\""}